keianasnell/pm-interview-prep/README.md

 - I really hope you get a nice-ass paying job out of all of this!
 If you don't, it's okay.
 I did this interview process **three** *goddamn* years in a row, and didn't get a single FAANG/top tech internship out of it.
 Failure is never easy, and it hit me really hard that I wasn't "good enough" for Google or Microsoft. like *really hard*.
 I questioned my self-worth constantly (which, is ridiculous in hindsight, because the proportion of population even with the chance to interview at Microsoft is **microscopic** (lol), and these companies are so notoriously selective they've made movies about it)

   In the meantime, I did UNPAID work at a very old company, participated in Karlie Kloss's coding bootcamp, interned at another unknown startup, and volunteered by teaching computer science in Palestine.
-Now that I'm actually working at Microsoft, I'm so fucking grateful that I had those experiences, because how boring of a person would I be without them?
+Now that I'm actually working at Microsoft, I'm grateful that I had those experiences, because how boring of a person would I be without them?

   *There's a larger conversation to have about the "inherent" worth we assign to these companies, and questioning if our work is actually proportional to the satisfaction we receive working there....but I'll leave that to you to dwell on.*